 We have audited the financial statements of PRICOL ASIA PTE.
-LIMITED (the "Company") and its subsidiary (collectively, the "group"), which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Company as at 31 March 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows of the Group for the financial period from 18 August 2023 (date of incorporation of the subsidiary) to 31 March 2023, the statement of comprehensive income and the statement of changes in equity of the Company for the year ended 31 March 2023, and notes to the financial statements, including a summary of significant accounting policies.
+LIMITED (the "Company") and its subsidiaries (collectively, the "group"), which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Company as at 31 March 2025, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows of the Group, the statement of comprehensive income and the statement of changes in equity of the Company for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the consolidated financial position of the Group and the financial position of the Company as at 31 March 2023 and of the consolidated financial performance, consolidated changes in equity and consolidated cash flows of the Group for the financial period 18 August 2023 (date of incorporation of subsidiary) to 31 March 2023, the financial performance and the changes in equity of the Company for the year ended on 31 March 2023.
+In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the consolidated financial position of the Group and the financial position of the Company as at 31 March 2025 and of the consolidated financial performance, consolidated changes in equity and consolidated cash flows of the Group as at 31 March 2025 and the financial performance and the changes in equity of the Company for the year ended on that date.